Black-Capped Chickadee: Amazing Fast Little Songbird

 Habitat:

-The Black-Capped Chickadee resides mostly in wooded areas or near wooded areas flying in and out of suburban neighborhoods.
+The Black-Capped Chickadee resides mostly in wooded areas or near wooded areas, flying in and out of suburban neighborhoods.
 They frequently inhabit stream sides full of willows as well.

 Range: